EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 with a friend I hadn't seen in a while and I got some mozzarella sticks and a spicy chicken sandwich.

+### Day 516

+Soylent for lunch, then for dinner I had chinese food.
+Dumplings and a vegi-delight with white rice.
+Very tasty.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/